College of Aviation

 Dr. Brent Bowen, Dean

 The College of Aviation is composed of the departments of Aeronautical Science, Applied Aviation Sciences,and the Flight Department, which serves as the flight laboratory component for the Aeronautical Science degree.

-The College offers undergraduate degree programs in Aeronautical Science, Applied Meteorology, Aeronautics, Air Traffic Management, and Unmanned Aircraft Systems.
+The College offers a Bachelor of Science degree in Aeronautical Science, Applied Meteorology, Aeronautics, Air Traffic Management, and Unmanned Aircraft Systems.

 The Aeronautical Science Program combines flight training with academic preparation in the technical and managerial aspects of aviation.
 This approach to aviation education provides students an added value over traditional flight training programs by focusing on the skills and knowledge required in today’s industry.
 Foundational skills in mathematics, physics, communications, and aeronautics, including FAA certification as a Commercial, Instrument-Rated pilot, make up the core of the Aeronautical Science degree.
 Professional-level aeronautical science and flight courses prepare the graduate for a career as a professional civil or military pilot.

 Students in the Aeronautical Science degree program are highly encouraged to complete a minor during the course of their studies.
 A minor increases the depth of a student's education and can help them be more competitive in a highly competitive job market.
 The Prescott Campus offers more than 20 minors.
 For students in the Aeronautical Science degree program, the Applied Meteorology (AMET) minor is the most efficient minor to complete.
 The AMET minor requires only two additional courses and can be completed without exceeding the 120 credits that are required for the major.

 The Prescott Campus also offers a B.S. in Aeronautics, in which the curriculum is designed to build on the aviation knowledge and skills students bring with them to campus.